Paid and Organic Search Marketing

 How Can You Avoid This?

-I’d recommend that you review your DNS settings at least once a month to ensure that you’re removing any subdomains that you’re not using.
+I recommend that you review your DNS settings at least once a month to ensure that you’re removing any subdomains that you’re not using.
 I’m going through the rest of my domains right now.
-I’d also recommend you just buy a separate domain for third-party services rather than put your core, organic domains at risk.
-This way, if a subdomain gets hacked it won’t affect your primary domain’s search authority and visibility.
+I’d also recommend that you buy a separate domain for third-party services rather than risk your core, organic domains.
+This way, if a subdomain gets hacked, it won’t affect your primary domain’s search authority and visibility.

 Douglas Karr